Dear Your Teen:

 - “Which pronouns do you prefer?”

 Further, questions about genitalia, plans to transition, or surgeries are completely inappropriate, just as they’d be inappropriate to ask a cisgender person.
 Once you know, try your hardest to respect the way your daughter’s transgender friends want to be addressed.
-There may be slip-ups, but that’s okay—apologize and move on.
+There may be slip-ups going forward, but that’s okay—simply apologize and move on.
 The effort will be noticed and appreciated.

 Matthew Rouse, PhD, MSW, is a clinical psychologist at the Child Mind Institute specializing in the assessment and treatment of ADHD and disruptive behavior disorders, as well as other disorders that may contribute to behavioral difficulties in children and adolescents.